 Legally Exempt Group Child Care: is also legally exempt from New York State day care regulations but is required to meet the standards of a state agency other than the Division of Child Care Services.
 For example, a summer camp may fall into this category and is oversee by the NYS Department of Health.
-Sullivan County had only two summer camps accept subsidy children in 2017.
+Due to the comprehensive background checks required there were no summer camps that accepted subsidy/enrolled as LE Group in 2019.